HYAllStars/why-types/PITCHME.md

 ---

-## Add Some Slide Candy
+## You can add images like this

 ![](assets/img/presentation.png)

 ---

-## You can add images

-...of your handwritten slides, for example, like this:
+## Example: screenshot of your handwritten slide

 ![](assets/img/01_gradual_compiler.jpg)

 ---

-## ...or as a full slide, like the next one...
+## Example: handwritten notes as a full slide

+will appear on the very next slide...

 ---?image=assets/img/01_gradual_compiler.jpg

+---
+# Examples of unordered lists

+...will appear on the next two slides

+---

+## Papers

+@snap[west span-55]
+@ul[spaced text-white]
+- *From System F to Typed Assembly Language*
+  by Morrisett, Walker, Crary, and Glew, 1999.
+- *Explicit Polymorphism and CPS Conversion*
+  by Harper and Lilibridge, 1993.
+- *Typed Closure Conversion*
+  by Minamide, Morrisett, and Harper, 1996.
+@ulend
+@snapend

+---

+---

+## Papers (without formatting)

+- *From System F to Typed Assembly Language*
+  by Morrisett, Walker, Crary, and Glew, 1999.
+- *Explicit Polymorphism and CPS Conversion*
+  by Harper and Lilibridge, 1993.
+- *Typed Closure Conversion*
+  by Minamide, Morrisett, and Harper, 1996.

 ---